clutchd/clutchd/packages/primitives/copyright/README.md

 # `@clutchd/copyright`

-A small utility to assist with returning the current copyright year.
+A small utility primitive to assist with returning the current copyright year.